Electrochemical skin conductance: Diabetic foot ulcer

 In diabetic wounds, issues like tissue ischemia, hypoxia, high glucose microenvironment and skin dryness disrupt the healing process, leading to delayed or nonhealing wounds and clinical complications.
 In some cases it led to amputations and in the worst cases to the death.
 In that context being able to detect earlier the diabetic neuropathies and skin dryness with electrochemical conductance to avoid complication has been proposed for DFU management.

+Meta-analysis

+In 2025 a meta-analysis proposed to used Electrochemical Skin conductance with an other metric, the feet skin temperature, to better anticipated diabetic peripheral neuropathies.

 Amyloidosis

 Amyloidosis such as familial amyloid neuropathy, AL amyloidosis, and AA amyloidosis [publication pending].
 During the course of AL amyloidosis, peripheral neuropathy occurs in 10–35% of patients; dysautonomia itself is an independent prognostic factor, and assessment of sweat disturbances is routine in the evaluation of amyloidosis.
 ESC may provide a measure of subclinical autonomic involvement, which is not systematically assessed with more sophisticated equipment.

 Cystic fibrosis

 The effects of cystic fibrosis on sweat glands were described by Quinton.
 The performance and potential utility of ESC were assessed in this disease.